-Lack of qualified applicants with diverse backgrounds is a reason commonly given by recruiters to explain the underrepresentation of women and minority groups in hiring decisions.
-Yet, while employers blame a narrow talent pool, prospective employees with traditionally non-dominant backgrounds cite bias in recruitment and selection process and biased work settings as the main barriers to entry or deterrents for diverse candidates.
+A lack of qualified applicants with diverse backgrounds is a reason commonly given by recruiters to explain the underrepresentation of women and minority groups in candidate pools, shortlists and hiring decisions.
+Yet, while employers blame a narrow talent pool, prospective employees with traditionally non-dominant backgrounds cite biased recruitment and selection processes and work settings as barriers to entry or deterrents for diverse candidates.

 Inclusive recruitment involves fair candidate attraction processes that are welcoming to diverse talent.
 Fair and welcoming candidate attraction means that individuals with diverse backgrounds are equally likely to be made aware of and apply for open roles compared with candidates with traditionally dominant backgrounds.